About

 Biography

-Dr Jonathan West is a Lecturer in Biomedical Microfluidics within Medicine at the University of Southampton.
+Dr Jonathan West is Associate Professor of Biomedical Microfluidics within Medicine at the University of Southampton.
 His research focusses on the development of microfluidic technologies for cellular and molecular analytics.
 Jonathan has a multi-disciplinary background, starting with a BSc in Medical Microbiology from the University of Edinburgh, before taking up the challenge of a PhD (“Microsystems for Genetic Diagnostics”) at Tyndall National Institute (formerly NMRC), University College Cork.
 In 2003, his interest in technology commercialisation led him to the Institute for Nanotechnology Exploitation.
-Jonathan then moved to ISAS, Dortmund in 2006 to work with Prof. Andreas Manz, pioneer of the micro Total Analysis Systems/Lab on a Chip field.
-In 2010 Jonathan was promoted to Junior Group Leader with independent research focussed on the development of organ-on-a-chip technologies and microfluidics for dynamic cell biology.
-In 2012 Jonathan joined the University of Southampton with the goal to extend biomedical science by implementing and innovating microfluidic technologies.
+Jonathan then moved to ISAS, Dortmund in 2006 to work with Prof. Andreas Manz, pioneer of the Lab on a Chip field.
+In 2010 Jonathan was promoted to Group Leader with independent research focussed on the development of organ-on-a-chip technologies and microfluidics for investigating receptor dynamics in cell membranes.
+In 2012 Jonathan joined the University of Southampton as an Institute for Life Sciences member appointed to the Faculty of Medicine, with the aim to extend biomedical science by implementing and innovating microfluidic technologies.
+Core interests are microfluidic methods for studying protein dynamics and methods for predicting thrombosis risk.